soma-surendra-degala/AngularDay04/README.md

   }
 }

-3. Comparison Table
-Feature

-Template-driven Forms

-Reactive Forms

-Setup

-Minimal code in component, heavy in template.

-Explicitly defined in component code.

-Form Model

-Implicitly created by directives.

-Explicitly created in TypeScript.

-Data Flow

-Two-way data binding ([(ngModel)]).

-Unidirectional data flow (value changes are observables).

-Scalability

-Less scalable for complex forms.

-Highly scalable for complex forms.

-Predictability

-Less predictable due to asynchronous updates.

-Synchronous and predictable.

-Testability

-Harder to unit test due to reliance on DOM.

-Easier to unit test as the model is code-based.

-Validation

-Uses directives and template references.

-Uses functions and validators in TypeScript.

-Use Case

-Simple, static forms.

-Complex, dynamic, and testable forms.

-Dependencies

-FormsModule

-ReactiveFormsModule

 Conclusion

 Choosing between Template-driven and Reactive forms depends on the complexity and requirements of your form.
 For most enterprise-level applications and complex user interfaces, Reactive Forms are generally recommended due to their explicit nature, better testability, and superior control over form state.
 However, Template-driven Forms remain a good choice for quick, simple forms where less programmatic control is needed.